-Grading for all clinic classes (SLP 584, 585, 586, 587)

-75% of the student clinician's final grade is based on the final Calipso evaluation, and class performance and participation is worth 25% of the final grade.
-Therefore, attendance in class is expected weekly and assignments should be turned in on time.
-Work should be completed professionally and in accordance with the assignment guidelines.
-Points will be awarded accordingly:

-Assignments and seminar class participation: 25% of the grade (100 points)

-KASA CLINIC FINAL: 75% of the grade (300 points)

-Grade Description (supervisors are able to grade student clinicians in .25 intervals)
+SLP 584/585/586/587 Grading System

+The practicum courses (SLP 584, 585, 586, 587) are designed to be learner-centered.
+Students will integrate classroom instruction with hands-on clinical practice, emphasizing adherence to professional standards and ethical conduct.
+Students are provided opportunities to evaluate and treat a diverse client base in different settings and use appropriate equipment and resources to acquire and demonstrate skills across the scope of practice in speech-language pathology.

+As a student, you are expected to review the accreditation standards to understand the depth and breadth of knowledge expected of speech-language pathologists.

+Calipso Rating Scale

+The following rating scale is used to assess student clinical performance in various areas:

-- 1 Early Emerging: Specific direction from supervisor does not alter unsatisfactory performance. - 2 Emerging: The clinical skill/behavior is beginning to emerge.
+1. Early Emerging: Specific direction from the supervisor does not alter unsatisfactory performance.

+2. Emerging: The clinical skill/behavior is beginning to emerge.
 Efforts to modify may result in varying degrees of success.
-Maximum amount of direction from supervisor needed to perform effectively. - Present: Inconsistently demonstrates clinical behavior/skill.
-Exhibits awareness of the need to monitor and adjust and make changes.
+Maximum amount of direction from the supervisor is needed to perform effectively.

+3. Present: Inconsistently demonstrates clinical behavior/skill.
+Exhibits awareness of the need to monitor, adjust, and make changes.
 Modifications are generally effective.
-Moderate amount of direction from supervisor needed to perform effectively. - 4 Developing Mastery: Displays minor technical problems which do not hinder the therapeutic process.
-Minimum amount of direction from supervisor needed to perform effectively.
+Moderate amount of direction from the supervisor is needed to perform effectively.

+4. Developing Mastery: Displays minor technical problems which do not hinder the therapeutic process.
+Minimum amount of direction from the supervisor is needed to perform effectively.

-5 Independent: Adequately and effectively implements the clinical skill/behavior.
-Demonstrates independent and creative problem solving.
+5. Independent: Adequately and effectively implements the clinical skill/behavior.
+Demonstrates independent and creative problem-solving.